 Whenever the constitutionality of any act of Congress affecting the public interest is, or is intended to be, drawn into question in any suit or proceeding to which the United States, or any of its agencies, officers, or employees, is not a party, counsel for the party raising or intending to raise such constitutional issue must promptly notify the clerk, in writing, specifying the applicable act or the provisions, a proper reference to the title and section of the United States Code if the act is included in it, and a description of the claim of unconstitutionality.
-Upon receipt of such notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the United States and the United States Attorney for the District of Utah in substantially the following form: The United States District Court for the District of Utah hereby certifies to the Attorney General of the United States that the constitutionality of an Act of Congress, Title , Section , United States Code (or other description) is drawn into question in the case of v. v. , Case No. , to which neither the United States, nor any of its agencies, officers, or employees, is a party.
+Upon receipt of the notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the United States and the United States Attorney for the District of Utah in substantially the following form and will docket a copy of the certificate in the case:

+The United States District Court for the District of Utah hereby certifies to the Attorney General of the United States that the constitutionality of an Act of Congress, Title , Section, United States Code (or other description) is drawn into question in the case of v, Case No, to which neither the United States, nor any of its agencies, officers, or employees, is a party.
 Under Title 28, section 2403(a) of the United States Code, the United States is permitted to intervene in the case for the presentation of evidence, if admissible, and for argument on the question of constitutionality.

-The clerk will file a copy of the certificate in the case docket.

-(b) A Statute of a State.
+A Statute of a State.
 Whenever the constitutionality of any statute of a state affecting the public interest is, or is intended to be, drawn into question in any suit or proceeding to which the state or any of its agencies, officers, or employees, is not a party, counsel for the party raising or intending to raise such constitutional issue must promptly notify the clerk, in writing, specifying the act or its provisions, a reference to the title and section of the statute, if any, of which the act is part, and a description of the claim of unconstitutionality.

-Upon the receipt of such notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the state in substantially the following form:
+Upon the receipt of such notice, the clerk, on behalf of the court, will send a certificate to the Attorney General of the state in substantially the following form and will docket a copy of the certificate in the case: The United States District Court for the District of Utah hereby certifies to the Attorney General of the State of